Installation | Topics | Beyond Lino

 Before creating system users, the root user should check the following.

-In your /etc/ssh/sshd_config make sure that PasswordAuthentication is set to no. We require site maintainers to have a ~/.ssh/authorized_keys file.
+In your /etc/ssh/sshd_config make sure that PasswordAuthentication is set to no. We require server administrators to have a ~/.ssh/authorized_keys file.
 They will need their password only for running sudo commands.

 Also run: